 On an episode of Raw, Rousey turned on the fans in Philadelphia and proceeded to attack Becky Lynch.
 And during an episode of Ronda on the Road, one of WWE's most-important superstars went on to trash the company in an expletive-filled rant that certainly questions her already uncertain future with WWE.

 "I'm not going out there and doing their f***ing act anymore.
 They can say it's part of the act to try and save face, but it's not an act.
 I'm going out there and doing whatever the hell I want and they can explain it however they want, but f*** 'em.
 Everybody.
 WWE Universe included.

 "I meant that I'm going to disrespect the sport that they all love so much.
 'Oh don't break kayfabe Ronda!'
 Wrestling is scripted.
 It's made up.
 It's not real.
 None of those b****es can f***ing touch me.
 The end."

-According to Dave Meltzer of Wrestling Observer Radio, Rousey potentially facing both Lynch and Charlotte Flair at WrestleMania 35 in a triple threat match is insurance against an injury, but that only happens if Lynch defeats Flair at WWE Fastlane, according to Stephanie McMahon.
-The closer to WrestleMania it gets, the further Rousey seems to be from WWE’s future plans.
+According to Dave Meltzer of Wrestling Observer Radio, Rousey's path to facing both Lynch and Charlotte Flair at WrestleMania 35 in a triple threat match was insurance against an injury.
+The closer to WrestleMania 35 it got, though, the further Rousey seemed to be from WWE's future plans.

 Flair took to social media to reel in Rousey after she bashed the company and WWE fans everywhere.